Undermount Personal Storage

 Background

-Design, engineer, manufacture, and test a storage unit that gives future clients a baseline for price, function, and form while also being aesthetic, manufacturable, and adaptable to meet the unique requirements of future clients.
+Design, engineer, manufacture, and test a storage unit that provides a baseline for price, function, and form while also being aesthetic, manufacturable, and adaptable to meet the unique requirements of future clients.

 Constraints

-My team makes custom made products at low volume, so they don’t do any custom tooling.
+My team makes custom products at low volume with fast lead times, so they don’t do any custom tooling or injection molding.
 This means my project could only involve sheet metal and wood.

 Ideation